 Benefits for the whole team

 With so many teams looking to build new applications, or modernize existing ones, the only question left is how to get started.
 Another beauty of cloud services is that they are already there just waiting for you to connect and try them out.
 There is no need to install, host or configure.
 And which cloud service should you start with?
-I would suggest a foundational service such as Red Hat OpenShift API Management or Red Hat OpenShift Streams for Apache Kafka.
+I would suggest a foundational service such as Red Hat OpenShift API Management, Red Hat OpenShift Streams for Apache Kafka, or Red Hat OpenShift Data Science.

 And then it is off to the races!